goisbrunoaugusto/BtgPactualChallenge/README.md

 ```

 ## Swagger Documentation
-The Swagger documentation can be found after the project is running in the url http://localhost:8080/swagger-ui/index.html
+The Swagger documentation can be found at http://localhost:8080/swagger-ui/index.html
+## RabbitMQ
+RabbitMQ dashboard can be found at http://localhost:15672/

+Considerations:
-Obs: Credentials are hardcoded for simplicity
+- Credentials are hardcoded for simplicity